 Step 3 – The Employment Contract

-The EoR will provide the contract, with all of the elements required in each location.
+The EOR will provide the contract, with all of the elements required in each location.
 The contract, however, serves as an excellent opportunity to approach each employee personally and explain the change directly.

 Make sure that each employee knows where to turn if there are any questions or problems with the payroll.
 Contractors are used to being in full control of all aspects of their professional lives.
 Transitioning to employees can add levels of security and increase benefits.
 The more connected they feel to the company and the process, the more comfortable they will be with the change.

-In that case, you’re able to rely on a single platform to manage your entire workforce – supporting all types of global workers (payroll, EoR, and contractors).
-The automated, cloud-based SaaS platform provides an end-to-end solution, from onboarding to on-going management to cross-border payments.
+In that case, you’re able to rely on a single platform to manage your entire workforce – supporting all types of global workers (payroll, EOR, and contractors).This automated, cloud-based SaaS platform provides an end-to-end solution, from onboarding, to ongoing management, to cross-border payments.
 Schedule a demo to learn more.